amcdawes/QMlabs/README.md

 To run interactive versions of these notebooks, please: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/amcdawes/QMlabs/master)

+## Examples:
+The file `AAPTWM2018.pdf` contains slides for my talk presented at the AAPT Winter Meeting in 2018.
+Additionally, a longer version of the talk was presented at PyCon 2017 and is available on [YouTube](https://www.youtube.com/watch?v=1ze-Zzn4TAA&feature=youtu.be&t=2m32s).

+## Installation:

 The notebooks make use of the [QuTiP package](http://qutip.org) (Quantum Toolbox in Python).
 For additional documentation on this requirement, please see the [project page](http://qutip.org).
 Installation of QuTiP should be handled by your python package manager:

 Anaconda (mac/win): `conda install qutip`